 A completed application for a Conditional Use Permit must be submitted to a member of the

 Planning Commission staff.
 Applications are available at the Office of the Planning Commission and on the

 Is there a list of all subdivisions in East Baton Rouge Parish?

 Yes.
-You can view and download this list from the Planning Commission website at:
+You can view and download this list from Planning's Street and Subdivision List

 Can I get a copy of the Deed Restriction for my subdivision?

 Deed Restrictions are on file at the Clerk of Courts Office

 located at 222 St. Louis Street,

 Suite 151, Baton Rouge, Louisiana 70801 or you may call (225) 389-3982.